hackclub/hackclub/workshops/weather_app/README.md

 Here, we divide the API into two parts, first being the base URL and second being the API key.

 Since we have a rough idea about the given API we can now start to code the JS file.
 At the start, we define a constant named as `api` which contains our Baseurl and our key.
-It would look something like this:

 ```js
 const api = {